Fjakob/deep-quantum-dot-detection/readme.md

 However, test cases for the whole library yet have to be developed for proper code coverage.

-### THEORY BEHIND
+### Documentation

-The underlying Master Thesis will be published eventually and linked here.
+The corresponding publication explaining the algorithms will be announced here upon it's publishment.

 ### Acknoledgement